juellsprott/dotfiles/README.md

 - [ ] Add shell script for installing packages and applying this repo's config files
   - [ ] Learn bash in order to create such a script
 - [ ] Analyse power usage of waybar/hyprland modules/configurations to optimize laptop usage
+- [ ] Fix GTK's 'prefer dark' not properly applying to all programs utilizing GTK themes (Edge)
+- [ ] Fix cursor randomly not properly updating its own state (only occurs with XWayland programs)
 - [ ] Add credits for all provided shell scripts and waybar configuration